Chapter 7 From chi-squared to somers’ d

 Now select all the text on this page, run it, and save it.

 In chapter 6, we learned two tools to think about relationships between variables: a t-test of independent means and a t-test of independent proportions.
 These tests let us compare two groups and see whether their means or proportions differ in a statistically significant way.
 However, what if we want to compare more than two groups at the same time?
 And, in the case of proportions, what if we want to look at several different proportions at once?
-For example, the proportion of people that voted for Trump, Biden, Jo Jorgeson, and the other candidates as well?
+For example, the proportion of people that support, oppose and neither support nor oppose military aid to Ukraine?

 In other words, to return to a concept from chapter 4, what if we wanted to look at a whole cross tabulation table (a crosstab) and decide whether the values that we observe are likely due to random sampling error, or due to a correlation at the population level?

 The most basic way to do that is by calculating chi-squared.
 That statistic tells us whether the values of variables that we observe in a crosstab are so different from what we would expect to observe if there was no association between the variables at the population level that we can conclude that there likely is such a relationship.
-For this example, we will think about the relationship between the dominant religion of a country and the degree of economic equality in that country.
-We will think through that question with help from our world dataframe, using the “Religion” variable and the “UNDP_Gini2014” variable.
+For this example, we will think about the relationship between the dominant religion of a country and percent of legislators that are women.
+We will think through that question with help from our world2025 dataframe, using the “religion” variable and the “femLeg” variable.

-Before we generate our crosstab, we first have to deal with an issue: the UNDP_Gini2014 variable is interval.
-If we generate a crosstab with that variable as the DV, that crosstab will have one row for each value of that variable, which would give us more than a hundred rows.
-We don’t want that!
-Instead, let’s use the technique that we learned in chapter 4 section 4 and simplify that variable into a new variable called “gini3.”
+Before we generate our crosstab, we first have to deal with an issue: the femLeg variable is interval.
+If we generate a crosstab with that variable as the DV, that crosstab will have one row for each value of that variable, which would give us 160 different rows.6 We don’t want that!
+Instead, let’s use the technique that we learned in section 4.6.1 and simplify that variable into a new variable called “femLeg3.”
 First, we will use the cut2 command to generate a variable with three groups:

 Finally, we can rename those levels, like this: